wal-yan/target-methylseq-qc/docs/usage.md

 ### Test profiles

 Two built-in test profiles are available in target-methylseq-qc pipeline for each mode of execution.
-These profiles can be used to run tests on the relevant infrastructure using the bundled test datasets [@test_dataset], helping users to identify and resolve any infrastructural issue before the analysis stage.
+These profiles can be used to run tests on the relevant infrastructure using the bundled test datasets ([published on Zenodo](https://doi.org/10.5281/10.5281/zenodo.13597863)), to help users identify and resolve any infrastructural issue before the analysis stage.

+**NOTE**: The snippets below assumes you have `docker` on the sever/machine you wish to test the pipeline.
+For other institutional configs please refer [nf-core/configs](https://nf-co.re/docs/usage/configuration#max-resources) project, which are all applicable to this pipeline.

 ```bash